deragon/autopoweroff/README.md

 every day.
 Each UEFI / BIOS is different, thus the instructions how to set them up cannot be found here.
 Please refer to your UEFI / BIOS manual or online instructions.

+Note that on some systems, the computer will wakeup only if it as been shutdown completely, but not if it has been suspended.
+Thus is this scenario, better set the Action to "shutdown".

 Installation